abhilashjp/lookupapp/docs/country/united-kingdom.md

   * Covering items like books, newspapers, periodicals (including digital versions), and specific types of food products.

 * **Flat Rate Scheme**
-  *Under this scheme, you remit a predetermined VAT rate to HMRC.
+  * Under this scheme, you remit a predetermined VAT rate to HMRC.
 You retain the surplus between your customer charges and the VAT payment to HMRC.
 With the exception of specific capital assets valued at over £2,000, you are not permitted to recover VAT on your purchases.
 To be eligible for participation in this scheme, your VAT turnover must not exceed £150,000 (exclusive of VAT), and you are required to make an application to HMRC.

 ## Registration Threshold
-**£85,000**
+**£85,000** - Businesses based in Uk are requried to register for VAT if the total VAT taxable turnover for the last 12 months was over £85,000.

 ## Who should register ?
 Registration to HMRC is required under following circumstances